 If the negligence of a doctor or other medical professional caused your child’s birth injury, you may be entitled to compensation.
 Parents who are facing complications from Oshawa birth injuries are often scared about how they will pay for the long term care of their child.
 Trying to seek compensation can be overwhelming while attempting to help your child heal.

 You do not need to fight for your child alone.
-The skilled birth injury lawyers at Preszler Law Firm understand how to successfully pursue compensation for your child’s injuries.
+The skilled birth injury lawyers at Preszler Injury Lawyers understand how to successfully pursue compensation for your child’s injuries.
 To schedule a free legal consultation with a birth injury lawyer in Toronto, contact our law firm today.